iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/vector.rst

     git merge week3

-You should now see the following output in the window:
+You should now see the following output in the window (again, what you see may differ slightly):

 .. image:: ../../../img/egm722/week3/updates.png
     :width: 600